kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Removed video comments

 = Version 2.6 =
-* WordPress VIP version inlcuding sanitization, escaping and many other code improvements.
+* WordPress VIP version including sanitization, escaping and many other code improvements.

 = Version 2.5.1 =
 * Fixed PHP notice

 = Version 2.5 =
 * Full support for WordPress 3.5.2
-* MultiUser Support - install the plugin once, use video in multiple WordPress site instances (separate instances with centralized management and administration of all content)
+* Multi-user Support - install the plugin once, use video in multiple WordPress site instances (separate instances with centralized management and administration of all content)
 * Mobile playback support – reach anyone on any device (including iOS, Android), web, and set-top boxes.

 = Version 2.4.4 =